Bengal Despatch 8:

 Enjoy breakfast with an ever-changing view as you sail upstream, before landing at the country town of Kalna.
 Here you’ll take cycle rickshaws to see a group of some of Bengal’s most attractive terracotta temples, as well as the unique Shiva temple with its concentric rings made up of 108 shrinelets.
 Continue on through the countryside to Mayapur to visit the vast new ISKCON (International Society for Krishna Consciousness) temple which dominates the skyline.
 As the headquarters of ISKCON, or the Hare Krishna movement, the temple receives over a million singing and dancing devotees a year from around the world.
 Sail downstream as dusk falls to a mooring near Kalna.

 This morning you’ll sail downstream and visit a saree-weaving village before continuing on to Chandernagore.
 A French possession until 1950, this old colonial town offers a chance to visit an 18th century church as well as Dupleix Palace, the erstwhile residence of the Governor-General of French India and now a fascinating museum.
 Later, sail on down to Kolkata.

 After breakfast, disembark and transfer to the airport or your hotel in Kolkata.

 This itinerary, including the cruise and approximate driving durations, is subject to river and weather conditions.

-ACTIVE EXPEDITION CRUISING
+BOUTIQUE EXPEDITION CRUISING

 with ABN Rajmahal

-All cabins have en suites with W.C., French balconies, individual climate control, and storage space.
+All cabins have en suites with W.C., French balconies, a writing desk and chair, mini-fridge, individual climate control, and storage space.